Kapytal-io/KYL/README.md

 ```
 $ npm install -g truffle

 $ npm install -g ganache-cli
 ```
+Ganache is a personal blockchain for Ethereum development you can use to deploy contracts, develop your applications, and run tests.
 ## Unit Testing
 For unit testing, we make use of truffle suite which includes an automated framework for running local and unit tests on a blockchain.
 The blockchain used is ganache-cli, which is a local client to easily deploy and run Ethereum contracts.